necodrre/linked-blog-starter-md/Templates/Book Template.md

 my assessment:
 ---
 ### Resume
-==Add a summary and your impressions of the book.
+==Write a summary and your impressions of the book.
 What new things have you learned and what are its features?==